 Water hammer in pipes makes a loud, banging sound.
 It usually happens when we close taps too quickly or suddenly stop the flow of very fast-flowing water for some reason (generally not deliberate).
-This is why screw-down faucets were originally designed – so that we couldn’t close them too quickly and could therefore prevent water hammers in pipes.
+This is why screw-down faucets were initially designed – so that we couldn’t close them too quickly and could therefore prevent water hammers in pipes.

 When a water hammer does occur, the water pipes vibrate and make a horrible noise.
 There are various reasons why this may happen, including damage to pipework or plumbing parts.
 But water hammer is also caused by pipes that have not been laid out and fitted correctly, and it might happen if tap washers are worn-out or damaged, or washer plates, clips and straps are too tight.
 The thermal expansion of pipes may also cause it.

 Sometimes appliances, particularly dishwashers and washing machines, cause water hammers.
 If this is the case, a simple solution is to install water hammer arresters.
-Those manufactured for washing machines are installed in the waterline hose, and those made for dishwashers are normally installed under the sink.
+Those manufactured for washing machines are installed in the waterline hose, and those made for dishwashers usually are installed under the sink.

 Houses built after the 1960s usually have air chambers incorporated in vertical pipework near laundry tubs and sinks.
 When the chambers are full of air, the air prevents rattling.
 But sometimes, the chambers become saturated and ineffective.
 If this seems to be the problem, try shutting off your water supply at the mains, and then open all the faucets or taps and let all the pipes drain.
-Once they have drained, the air chambers will fill up with air again, and the rattling should stop.
+Once drained, the air chambers will fill up with air again, and the rattling should stop.

 If airlocks keep forming, it may be that the storage tank isn’t filling up as quickly as it drains.
 What happens then is that the pipes suck in air instead of water.
 Check that the stopcock is opened fully.
-If the problem persists, you might have a faulty ball valve controlling the supply of water to the tank, in which case you will need to call in a reliable Ormond plumber or someone based in your area.
+If the problem persists, you might have a faulty ball valve controlling the water supply to the tank, in which case you will need to call in a reliable Ormond plumber or someone in your area.

 A plumbing emergency can happen anytime if you don’t maintain your pipes.
 Know how the most common plumbing problems can be prevented.Read More